samuelbadru/Bank-app/README.md

 ## API

+Below are the methods expected to be called directly by users of the application.

 ### `new Account()`
 Creates an instance of the `Account` class, with a default balance of 0 and no transactions.